The Lye Brook Wilderness Loop is an easy weekend loop in Vermont with a few different distance options. It can be completed in 2-3 days.

 Bears: The Green Mountain National Forest requires food to be hung 12 feet above the ground and six feet from a tree, or stored in a bear canister, an Ursack, or a bear box at a shelter.

 Route finding: Green Mountain Club Long Trail map; Lye Brook Wilderness maps.
 Blazes can be sparse, but the trails are well-worn and easy to follow.
-The Lye Brook Trail has been rerouted away from Stratton Pond shortly after leaving Stratton View Tentsite until the junction with Stratton Pond Trail in an effort to protect the fragile shoreline.
+The Lye Brook Trail has been rerouted away from Stratton Pond shortly after leaving Stratton View Shelter until the junction with Stratton Pond Trail in an effort to protect the fragile shoreline.
 The North Shore Trail to the campsite from the AT / LT has been closed.
 A short reroute of the Branch Pond Trail between Douglas Shelter and Bourn Pond is well-marked.

 Trail Reroute at Stratton Pond: The Green Mountain Club finished a major reroute of the Lye Brook Trail away from the fragile shoreline of Stratton Pond in October 2020.
-That leaves access to the pond only at the Stratton View Tentsite on the west end and Willis Ross Clearing on the east end, near the shelter.
+That leaves access to the pond only at the Stratton View Shelter on the west end and Willis Ross Clearing on the east end, near the shelter.

 Kelley Stand Road / Stratton-Arlington Road: A popular road to travel during summer and fall, but it’s not plowed all the way through during the winter.
 Sen. Daniel Webster, representing Massachusetts in Congress, spoke to more than 15,000 people at a Whig Party political gathering in a field off Kelley Stand Road in July 1840.
 A marker commemorates the spot about a mile east of the AT / LT trailhead.